-After using windows 8, some users are still unknown to identify many hidden features.
-These hidden features let you to access extra tools with better experience as well as facilitate to complete different tasks speedily and easily.
-Although windows 8 users do not use them simply because they don’t identify accurately how to enable these hidden features.
+After using Windows 8, some users are still unknown to identify many hidden features.
+These hidden features let you to access extra tools with a better experience as well as facilitate to complete different tasks speedily and easily.
+Although Windows 8 users do not use them simply because they don’t identify accurately how to enable these hidden features.

 If you wish to take benefit of these Windows 8 hidden features then make clear how to enable or access them?